-At the Final Event, the finalists will be judged by a panel of qualified judges selected by Discovery Education, 3M and their partner organizations, according to judging and scoring criteria to be provided to the finalists prior to the Final Event.
+At the Final Event, the finalists will be judged by a panel of qualified judges selected by Sponsor, Promotional Partner and their partner organizations, according to judging and scoring criteria to be provided to the finalists prior to the Final Event.
 The judging criteria will also designate a tiebreaking criterion, to be used in the event of any ties.
 The finalist who scores the highest according to these judging criteria will be deemed the Grand Prize Winner.
 Once the Grand Prize Winner has been determined, the two next-highest scoring finalists will each be deemed a First Prize Winner.
 Once the First Prize Winners have been determined, the remaining seven finalists will each be deemed a Second Prize Winner.
 Sponsor reserves right to award additional prizes or titles at the Final Event, in its sole discretion.

 The decisions of Sponsor and Judges are final and binding in all matters.